 In Medieval life, the secular was not inherently against the sacred.
 Instead, the secular referred to more earthly, material concerns whereas the sacred dealt more with religious devotion and obligation.
 The terms were not (and currently are not) mutually exclusive, however, as one can still find "secular priests" in the Catholic Church, for example.

-&lt;sup>1 Charles Taylor, A Secular Age (Cambridge: Belknap Press, 2007).
-Taylor, A Secular Age, 299.
+1 Charles Taylor, A Secular Age (Cambridge: Belknap Press, 2007).

 Secular Two: Subtraction Stories